olulesi/sei-project-3/README.md

 ## Brief
-* *Build a full-stack application* by making your own backend and your own front-end
+* *Build a full-stack application* by making your own backend and your own front-end.
-* *Use an Express API* to serve your data from a Mongo database
+* *Use an Express API* to serve your data from a Mongo database.
-* *Consume your API with a separate front-end* built with React
+* *Consume your API with a separate front-end* built with React.
-* *Be a complete product* which most likely means multiple relationships and CRUD functionality for at least a couple of models
+* *Be a complete product* which most likely means multiple relationships and CRUD functionality for at least a couple of models.

 ## Collaborators
 * Elsie Down - [Github](https://github.com/elsiedown)